Bharath88657/G_Bharath/README.md

 # Gurram Bharath
 Hi, I am Gurram Bharath.
- I am proficient in c++ and good problem solving skills.
-Interested in AI and ML.
+I am proficient in C++ and possess good problem-solving skills.
+I am interested in AI and ML and am an automobile enthusiast.
- An Automobile Enthusisast.